Textile art and Quilt designing

 In more recent times, I have experimented with creating my own fabrics and textures.
 Having a studio in the country allows space to study, practice and teach another love of mine, Textile Arts and in particular eco-dyeing.
 My love of the outdoors also plays a big part in this.
-Botanical colour, in the outdoors, in particular are a huge influence.
-I experiment with, and teach eco-dyeing techniques, which involves the transferring the natural colour of plant material onto fabric.
+Outddor botanical colour, in particular is a huge influence.
+I experiment with and teach eco-dyeing techniques, which involves the transferring the natural colour of plant material onto fabric.

 I find there are never enough hours in the day to complete the quilts waiting to get out of my head.
 I decided to start Quilting Fabrications to share these ideas with the wider community.

 Read my Blog or signup to my Newsletter for some articles on my quilting journey and fabric dyeing experiments.